vvs31415/rust-interop/book/src/c/parameter-and-return.md

 long, since the `ū` is a two-byte character.

-C has no built-in support for multibyte characters, so let's implement the function in Rust, where Unicode characters are first class citizens.
+C has no built-in support for multibyte characters, so let's implement the counting function in Rust, where Unicode characters are first class citizens.

 ## Dispatching our new command